 Start slowly, if you’re not used to the exertion.
 Lift properly, by using your legs.
 Vary your tasks and your movements and make use of the major muscle groups, to get the most benefit.
 Aches and pains aren’t necessarily a sign of a good workout.
 Your muscles may feel tired, but they shouldn’t hurt unless you’re using muscles you haven’t worked in a while or you’re using them wrong.

 Gardening isn’t usually enough exercise to forsake your daily walk or swim, but it’s nice to know those tired muscles you feel after turning the compost are actually something good you did for your body and your health.
 As with any other form of exercise, check with your doctor first, if you’re not used to strenuous exercise.
 Make sure you incorporate a little stretching before and after gardening and take things slowly in extreme heat.
 We do a garden for the pleasure, after all.
-Getting in shape and losing weight are just the icing on the cake.
+Getting in shape and losing weight is just the icing on the cake.

 - Gardening for Exercise, Iowa State University Extension